-This page will provide an overview to the attraction, a description of a visit there, links to detailed pages on ticketing and tours, photographs, advice on where to eat in and around the theatre, location and contact details, a map and opening times.
+This page will provide an overview to the attraction, a description of a visit there, links to detailed pages on ticketing and tours, photographs, advice on where to eat in and around the theatre, location and contact details and opening times.

 The Globe Theatre is more than just a theatre.
 It is like a working museum to the life and times of Shakespeare.
 Not only is there a theatre where you can go to see plays just as they would have been enjoyed in Shakespeare's time (there is even the option of affordable standing tickets in the front pit of the theatre - where the 'unclean' would have watched the plays during Shakespeare's time!), there are also tours and a museum at the Globe.

 The theatre has been constructed exactly as it was in Shakespeare's time - without a roof.
 Therefore Shakespeare's Globe is a functioning theatre only during theatre season.
 The theatre season dates change each year (they tend to run from around April to October), so it is best to check the Official Shakespeare's Globe Website to find out whether you will be able to get play tickets during your visit.

 Before a visit to the Globe Theatre it is worth considering what you would like to do when you get there.
 If you plan on seeing a play during your visit it is a good idea to book your tickets in advance (see below for a link to a page dealing with ticketing for the Globe).
 However, if you simply wish to head to the Globe to take in the atmosphere and visit the exhibitions and take the tour, you can buy your tickets on the day.